How to Drive Impact with Channel Capacity Planning

 Big sellers are essential, but they’re not necessarily your star performers.
 Partner scoring lets you balance out your portfolio with other high types of high performing partners.

 Look for the weak areas in your partnership community.
 Addressing them now will save you millions in the long run.
-Watch for ongoing potential problems as well since strategy and goals are never static.
+Watch for ongoing potential problems since strategy and goals are never static.
 They shift with your organization’s growth and standing as well as the market.
 By evaluating your partners with consistent, measurable metrics, you can watch year-over-year changes and discern signs of future problems.

 With the 5C’s, you have measurable analytics that can help you formulate a broad strategy that will address issues at both the partner and territorial levels.
 Capacity planning provides a framework that helps you define your strategy, drive engagement, execute your plan, measure your performance, and deliver better results that matter.

-It is an essential tool in your channel management playbook that ultimately helps you perfect your go-to-market strategy.
+You can use capacity planning as an essential tool in your channel management playbook that ultimately helps you perfect your go-to-market strategy.